jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Sophia taught Douglass to read.
 She wasn’t told to.
 She did it because we love teaching our chosen tools, whether they're soccer balls, new apps, or how to tape drywall.
 It’s as natural to spread our tools, as it is for a species to propagate.

-Teaching is more meaningful than tricks.
+Teaching and learning is very meaningful because it's the moment of creation.
 When a magician makes a playing card disappear, we smile in awe and childish wonder.
 That’s cool, but nothing new was created, so we soon lose our joy.
 However, when a majician connects someone with typing, building, or reading, they’ve similarly performed something awesome, but it’s not a temporary trick to be enjoyed in the moment; they’ve upgraded someone’s cyborgology and effectively created a new and improved person.
 This makes us smile for a long time.
-Majic is Nature’s long-lasting dopamine fix.
+Creation is majic, majic is Nature’s long-lasting dopamine fix.

 Yet human made rules _sometimes_ say upgrading to a new tool is wrong.
 Upgrades aren’t "allowed"—and this decree may be issued either directly or indirectly.
 Medieval parishioners couldn’t read a science book, French peasant farmers couldn’t have a musket, a 1990’s kid couldn’t download a digital song.
 Today millions of tired mothers can’t telecommute.

-Rather... they technoical can, they all have high-speed internet and home computers, but they don’t.
+Rather... they can, they all have high-speed internet and home computers, but they don’t.

 The question is: why not?